simpoir/fauxpenstack/README.md

 "brisk" (swift) buckets are in `buckets` and are just folders.
 "peek" (glance) images are in `images` the same.
 "pulsar" (nova) VMs are just qemu processes, can be killed.
 SSH keys are in `keypairs`.
-There are no persistent volumes.
+There is no volume management.

 ## Using with juju